microsoft/ELL/docs/tutorials/Active-Cooling-your-Raspberry-Pi-3/index.md

 ![Pi with Fan](/ELL/tutorials/Active-Cooling-your-Raspberry-Pi-3/Pi-with-Fan.jpg)

-That's it - your Pi is ready to rock and roll.

 #### Mounting on the Raspberry Pi 7" Touchscreen Display

 Most other active cooling solutions for the Raspberry Pi come in the form of an active cooling enclosure or case.
 A variety of different active cooling cases can be purchased online and some of them work well.
 However, enclosing the Pi in a case isn't always desirable.
-For example, in many of our own projects, we like to mount our Pis onto the Raspberry Pi 7" Touchscreen Display.
+For example, in many of our own projects, we like to mount Raspberry Pis onto the Raspberry Pi 7" Touchscreen Display.
 Therefore, we specifically designed our active cooling solution to be compatible with the 7" Touchscreen Display.
 The only difference in the assembly instructions is that we don't need nuts for the M2.5 x 12 screws.
 Instead, they screw directly into the M2.5 standoffs that come with the 7" Touchscreen Display.

 ![Pi with Fan on Display](/ELL/tutorials/Active-Cooling-your-Raspberry-Pi-3/Pi-with-Fan-on-Display.jpg)

 #### Printing without standoffs

-You may have noticed that our *Pi 3 Fan Mount* comes in two versions, with or without standoffs.
+You may have noticed that the *Pi 3 Fan Mount* comes in two versions, with or without standoffs.
 If your 3D printer can print support material, we recommend printing the version with standoffs.
 On the other hand, if your printer only supports a single filament, you may have more luck printing the version without standoffs.
-In that case, we recommend using appropriate spacers or standoffs.
+In that case, we recommend using nylon spacers or standoffs to lift the plastic mount off of the Pi circuit board.

 ![Two Mount Designs](/ELL/tutorials/Active-Cooling-your-Raspberry-Pi-3/Two-Mount-Designs.jpg)